DanHardtDK/ellipsisGPT3/README.md

 # ellipsisGPT3
 Code and data for paper on ellipsis-dependent reasoning:

-Ellipsis Dependent Reasoning: A New Challenge for Large Language Models, to appear at ACL 2023
+<i>Ellipsis Dependent Reasoning: A New Challenge for Large Language Models</i>, to appear at ACL 2023

 The paper reports results on the following GPT3 models:
 <ul>